Last year, President Donald Trump threatened to invoke the Insurrection Act of 1807 for the first time in the 21st century.

 The law also can be used in cases in which citizens are being denied their lawful, constitutional rights, such as when President John F. Kennedy, on Sept.
 10, 1963, used National Guard troops to enforce the desegregation of Alabama’s public schools.

-On Monday, Trump threatened to call out the U.S. military in response to the deadly riots that have resulted after George Floyd, an unarmed black suspect, died while in custody of the Minneapolis Police Department.
+Last year, Trump threatened to call out the U.S. military in response to the deadly riots that resulted after George Floyd, an unarmed black suspect, died while in custody of the Minneapolis Police Department.

 American cities erupted in violence and destruction in a seventh straight night of unrest, with several police officers shot or run over, amid threats from Trump to send in troops to “dominate the streets.”